 You narrate this series of research events in a literature review.
 You can consider this research as similar to the thesis–antithesis–synthesis process.
 You start out with a thesis, then along comes an antithesis to contradict it, and eventually some resolution of this contradiction called a synthesis is achieved, which is actually a step forward in the knowledge about that topic.
 But now the synthesis becomes a thesis, and the process starts all over again.

-Hilton Obenzinger of Stanford University in "How to Research, Write, and Survive a Literature Review?" ("http://www.stanford.edu/dept/undergrad/urp/PDFLibrary/writing/LiteratureReviewHandout.pdf) calls this type of literature review a "road map."
+Hilton Obenzinger of Stanford University in "How to Research, Write, and Survive a Literature Review?" (no link>"http://www.stanford.edu/dept/undergrad/urp/PDFLibrary/writing/LiteratureReviewHandout.pdf) calls this type of literature review a "road map."
 He identifies several other types, most importantly those that review the methodology of the research as well as or instead the the research findings.
 Obenzinger emphasizes that the literature review is not just a passive summary of research on a topic but an evaluation of the strengths and weaknesses of that research—an effort to see where that research is "incomplete, methodologically flawed, one-sided, or biased."
 In any case, as the following examples show, a literature review is a discussion of a body of research literature not an annotated bibliography.
 Notice in the following examples that literature reviews use standard bracketed IEEE textual citation style and end with a bibliography (called "References").

 Consider the following excerpt, which shows the beginning of the review of literature, found in A. S. Tolba, A.H.
 El-Baz, and A.A.
 El-Harby, "Face Recognition: A Literature Review."
 International Journal of Signal Processing, vol. 2, no. 2, 2005: